 Some states use their own state exemptions instead of federal exemptions.
 State law usually has lower state exemptions but some states like Florida and Texas allow much higher property exemptions for a home.
 You have to live in a state for the majority of the prior 2.5 years and four to six months of the prior 180 days to use the higher bankruptcy exemption of the state you move to.

-Jointly owned property converting the nonexempt property to exempt property.
+Jointly owned real estate: converting the nonexempt property to exempt property.

 Bankruptcy generally does not affect your spouse.
 If your spouse did not file for bankruptcy then your bankruptcy should not appear on his or her credit report.
 If you have joint title to property the bankruptcy trustee will attempt to sell the property if he can recover a significant amount of non-exempt property.